byte-physics/matrixfilereader/Readme-Compilation.txt

 Requirements:
 - Visual Studio 2005 Professional, the Express Version does not work.
 (It is not advised to try a different version.
 If you have to switch, you need a different Vernissage SDK also)
 - Windows XP SP2/Windows Vista/Windows 7
-- Vernissage 2.1 and the corresponding SDK
+- Vernissage 2.2 and the corresponding SDK
 - XOP Toolkit 6
 - Igor 6.2.0 or later

 Various Hints:
 - Always compile the "Release" version.
 The "Debug" version can not be used with the Vernissage DLLs.
-- Include and library paths are set in header.h
+- Include and library paths are set in stdafx.h
 - If you want to add new operations checkout Operation-Template-Generator.pxp which uses ParseOperationTemplate

 Compilation: